Emeritus, which develops online courses with universities, raises $40M

 The company’s strategy to reach that lofty goal revolves around widening its reach to new audiences.
 A key part of that focus is to expand its existing English and Spanish content libraries, and develop content in Portuguese and Mandarin for the first time.
 Interestingly, in the case of China, Emeritus is open to a potential acquisition or a joint venture to get a local business up and running.

 Right now, Damera said that just 70 percent of students are based overseas.
-In addition to accommodating additional international languages, he said that global push will mean the company will develop its tech stack to enable a greater more mobile-based content for students.
+In addition to accommodating additional international languages, he said that global push will mean the company will develop its tech stack to enable greater, more mobile-based content for students.

 But, beyond those perhaps obvious areas, Emeritus is examining the potential to offer newer products and courses at more affordable prices.
-In particular, Damera believes there is a “huge opportunity” to apply itself to bachelor degree education although he plans to expand its master degrees first.
+In particular, Damera believes there is a “huge opportunity” to apply itself to bachelor’s degree education, although he plans to expand its master’s degrees first.